(Continued)

 The speed of light is not an insurmountable barrier, but rather simply a phase transition between two frames of reference that have moved sufficiently far enough apart.

 Much like virtual particles, matter with velocities near, and beyond the speed of light are indeed difficult to detect, however their effects are extremely profound.
-This is why the principle of C+ is verified by answering a vast array of physics questions with great precision.
+This is why the principle of C+ is continually verified by answering a vast array of physics questions with great precision.
+Additionally, the solving of the mystery of dark matter has incredibly far reaching applications.

 With a thorough understanding of the principle of C+ we now are faced with answering some of nature’s truly most interesting riddles.
 These include accurately calculating the amount of Dark Matter that exists in the Universe, Quantum Entanglement, and the Heisenberg Quantum Mechanical Equations.
 Additionally, perhaps the most important, as well as the most genuinely profound implication of all, is the possibility of the answer to Gravity’s Riddle.